ideacrew/ideacrew-website/src/content/site/config.md

 ---
-siteName: "My Awesome Site"
+siteName: IdeaCrew, Inc.
-description: "A description of my website"
+description: Strategic Solutions for the IT Industry
 ---